logo

 Morning Consult Logo

-Surveys conducted January-March 2025 among registered voters in each state.
+Surveys conducted April-June 2025 among registered voters in each state.
 Sample sizes and margins of error vary by state.
 Most popular and unpopular rankings are determined by highest approval and disapproval ratings, respectively, with net approval — the share who approve minus the share who disapprove — used to break ties.

 Senators' approval ratings